 “The UAE has now achieved such a status that I regularly get a call from the team of a top artist to make sure a UAE show can also be part of the latest tour.”

 That lure is also felt in comparatively niche music circles.

 Ronald Perlwitz, head of the music programme for the Department of Culture and Tourism — Abu Dhabi and curator of Abu Dhabi Classics, says the real satisfaction of his role is found offstage.

-"I see the importance of culture in the UAE in the audiences that come to these shows, which are a wonderful mix of Emirati and Arabic audiences with western crowds — that's both for Arabic and western classical music concerts," he says.
+“I see the importance of culture in the UAE in the audiences that come to these shows, which are a wonderful mix of Emirati and Arabic audiences with western crowds — that's both for Arabic and western classical music concerts,” he said.